 We examine the washing performance and power of every washing machine we test, and we know what constitutes a good and bad cleaning result.
-We scrutinise all areas from the design, capacity and range of programmes, to how well a machine can tackle tough stains such as red wine and oil.
+We scrutinise all areas from the design, capacity and range of programmes.
+We’ll even tell you how good a machine is at tackling tougher stains, like red wine and oil.

 What’s the difference between a good and a bad washing machine?

 We examine the washing performance and power use of every washing machine we test, but what’s the difference between the best washing machines and plain bad ones?

 Here’s an example ‘test stain’ that we use in every washing machine we test.
 It features wine, blood, ketchup, coffee, fruit juice and oil – we put similar test strips in every machine we test and use a branded non-bio washing detergent.